The linearization problem of a binary quadratic problem and its applications: General bounding approaches

-Here, the first equation exploits the linearizability of $\mathcal{A}(\alpha)$, and the last equation follows from strong duality of linear programming.
-Thus, it is assumed that we know the full description of the convex hull the feasible integer points, like in the case of the linear assignment problem and the shortest path problem.
-Now, \eqref{poly_refor2} is equivalent to the following program:
+Here, the first equality exploits the linearizability of $\mathcal{A}(\alpha)$, and the last equality follows from strong duality of linear programming.
+In the case that $K$ is the convex hull of the feasible integer points, like in the case of the linear assignment problem and the shortest path problem on directed acyclic graphs, the above inequality turns to be equality.
+However the inequality in \eqref{inn_ineq} can be strict in general.
+Nevertheless, the above leads to the following optimization problem: